How to talk to older drivers about safety on the road

-Do you remember when you first got your license to drive?
-It probably gave you an exhilarating sense of independence and freedom.
-That’s one reason that giving up a driver’s license as we age is so hard.
+Do you remember when you first got your license to drive, probably as a younger person, not an older driver?
+Likely you had an exhilarating sense of independence and freedom.
+That’s one reason that giving up a driver’s license is hard for older drivers.

 Being an older driver alone is not a reason to lose a driver’s license.
 Typically, there are red flags such as increased accidents or fender benders, scratches or dings on a car, or a parent who gets lost while driving home.

-But how do you know if your loved one is at risk?
+But how do you know if your loved one, who is an older driver, is at risk?

 Although traffic accidents among older drivers have declined in general since the mid 1990’s, fatal crash rates per miles traveled do tend to increase considerably after age 70 and reach their peak among older drivers 85 and up, according to Insurance Institute of Highway Safety data.
 In other words, while drivers ages 35 to 59 are involved in more accidents, they drive more than an older driver, who have more fatal accidents per mile driven.